adamzjk/iOS-ObjectDetection/readme.md

 ​	An example server file named ``ios_server_exmaple`` is provided, which is implemented in python3 with YOLOv2(search darkflow in github) to do object detection.

-## Others
+## Test

-​	This app has been tested on two real device: iPhone7 and iPhone7 plus.
+​	This app has been tested on iPhone7 plus with latest iOS version(10.3).